deep-thought-labs/drive-docs/content/en/blockchain/genesis/create-gentx.md

    ↓
 2. Verify Chain ID of the downloaded genesis
    ↓
-3. Recover account from seed phrase
-   ↓
+3. Verify that your key exists in the keyring and remember its name ↓
-4. Add account with funds to genesis (amounts specified by the team) ↓
+4. Add account with funds to genesis using your key name (amounts specified by the team) ↓
-5. Generate gentx with validator parameters (values specified by the team) ↓
+5. Generate gentx using your key name with validator parameters (values specified by the team) ↓
 6. Validate gentx and genesis
    ↓